 - Sore throat

-There are currently no approved coronavirus-specific antiviral treatments.
-The treatment for most coronaviruses is similar to how you would treat the common cold: rest, fluids, and over-the-counter medications for fever, sore throat, and congestion.
+There is currently only one FDA-approved coronavirus-specific antiviral treatment: remdesivir, for COVID-19.
+The treatment for most coronaviruses is similar to treatment for the common cold: rest, fluids, and over-the-counter medications for fever, sore throat, and congestion.
 More seriously ill patients may require hospitalization to receive medical care to help relieve their symptoms and ensure their organs are functioning properly, such as using a ventilator to assist with breathing.

 There are currently no approved SARS-CoV-specific antivirals.
 There are also none in development because the outbreak was stopped by adequate infection control measures.